lotcz/theSeed/doc/beehive.md

 Basics
 ------

-- bring pollen to the hive to create lives
-- queen can eat and then lay eggs

 Puzzles

-- bees presence can trigger opening/closing of gate
+- bees presence can trigger levers that might open and close gates
 - save bugs from pit by throwing crawlable stuff inside
 - block road with uncrawlable stuff